raw-labs/compose-deployment/README.md

 ### Configuring memory, cores and cache limits

-The following environment variables can be set to control the memory and number of cores used by RAW.
+The following environment variables can be set to control commonly-used RAW settings.
 These values are applied per user session:
 - `RAW_DRIVER_MEM` - Maximum heap size.
 Default value is `8g`.
 - `RAW_DRIVER_CORES` - Number of cores used.
 Default value is the number of cores available.
 - `RAW_CACHE_GC_THRESHOLD` - The size of the cache that when reached will trigger a garbage collection.
 Default value is `10GB`.